MrGrappleMan/Fynelium-NT/export/README.md

 # Exported configurations
-They are declarative in nature, where they are simply specified, and the system enforces them on their own...usually Kept in a list-style format
+They are declarative in nature, where they are simply specified and sent, and the system does actions automatically \
+Kept in a list-style format

 ## Registry - *.reg files